jorgenponder/whos-talking/README.md

                             and filepath properties to get reference voice files from.
     -w SEGMENTS_DIR, --wav-segments SEGMENTS_DIR

-You should be able to supply a directory of speaker samples also, a bit untested right now.
-And also in JSON format, see source in "./helpers":
+You should be able to supply a directory of speaker samples also, a bit untested right now:

     ./bin/python identify.py -r "speaker-samples-dir"
     ./bin/python identify.py -r "speaker-samples-list.json"

+And also in JSON format:

+        [{"name":"John Doe", "file":"johndoe.wav", "omit if not detected within":120}]

+"omit if not detected within" is an optional optimization and indicates after how many seconds into a show if the voice is not found it should be omitted from the search space.
+Used e.g. to filter out alternating hosts not present

 ## How it works, high level

-It splits a wav file into small parts from an srt file, for example made by whisper.cpp.
+It splits a video or sound file into small wav parts, aided by an srt file, for example made by whisper.cpp.
 It then compares each part to a known speaker in a wav file, and indicates if that speaker is the one speaking.
 It uses SpeechBrain for that last part, see further down.
-It uses a speaker sample, i.e. you must have a short wav file with only the speaker you're looking for.
+It uses speaker samples, i.e. you must have short wav files, one each for every speaker you're looking for.

 See this tweet for an example: <https://twitter.com/jorgenponder/status/1641948460420145152>

 ## Install SpeechBrain

 This project relies on SpeechBrain.
 Here is one way to install it.
-It's not the smartest way to do it but I prefer to specify the way I did that worked, instead of an optimized way I haven't tried yet.
+It's not the smartest way to do it but I prefer to specify the way I did that worked, instead of any optimized ways I haven't tried yet.
 Instructions for Ubuntu, but should work under most OSes.

 Make a directory with virtualenv: